 Consider Ease of Use and User Interface:

 The workflow app should be easy to use and have an intuitive user interface.
-It should not be too complicated or difficult to understand, or it may not be used effectively by your team.
+It should not be too complicated to understand, or it may not be used effectively by your team.

 Evaluate Integration and Customization Options: